actualize-technology/learning-registry-bulk-publisher/README.md

 ##DESCRIPTION

-The inBloom Published Toolkit provides end-to-end guidance, specifications and scripts to submit digital content metadata into the Learning Registry which will be searchable via the Learning Registry Index.
+The Publisher Toolkit provides end-to-end guidance, specifications and scripts to submit digital content metadata into the Learning Registry which will be searchable via the Learning Registry Index.

 ##COMPONENTS